ayoleon/Java2-Labs/README.md

 # Java 2 Labs Repository
 ## Overview
-This repository contains some of my Java 2 lab projects completed during my second Java programming course.
+This repository contains my Java 2 lab projects from my second Java programming course.
-The labs focus on **intermediate Java programming concepts**, including:
+The labs cover **intermediate Java programming concepts** and real-world application development, including:

-- Object-oriented programming: classes, objects, constructors, inheritance, interfaces
+- Object-oriented programming: classes, objects, constructors, inheritance, and interfaces
 - Method overloading and overriding
 - Arrays, multidimensional arrays, and ArrayLists
 - GUI programming with Swing and AWT
-- Event handling and parsing user input
+- Event handling and user input parsing
 - Formatting output with `DecimalFormat`
-- File input/output
+- File input/output operations
-- Database integration using JDBC with Microsoft Access, SQL query execution
+- Database integration with JDBC and Microsoft Access
-- Multi-class GUI design
+- Multi-class GUI design and event-driven programming
-- Event-driven programming for real-world applications like a customer checkout system.
-- Basic networking concepts using Java sockets (ServerSocket, Socket)
+- Basic networking with Java sockets (`ServerSocket`, `Socket`)
-- Recursive programming and comparison with iterative solutions
+- Recursive and iterative problem solving
-- Basic sorting algorithms (Bubble Sort) and performance analysis
+- Basic sorting algorithms (Bubble Sort)
-- Comparing Java collection types: ArrayList, LinkedList, HashMap, and their use cases
+- Using Java collections: ArrayList, LinkedList, and HashMap, with emphasis on appropriate use cases

 ## Course Progression
 These labs reflect a progression from foundational Java concepts to more advanced, real-world application development.
-Later labs build directly on earlier ones, expanding functionality and introducing new programming paradigms such as graphical user interfaces, event-driven design, file input/output, menu-based application structure, algorithmic thinking through recursion, basic networking concepts such as client-server communication, algorithmic thinking with sorting (Bubble Sort), and comparing different list types and mapping structures for appropriate use in applications using Java's Collection Framework.
+Later labs build on earlier ones, expanding functionality and introducing new programming paradigms such as graphical user interfaces, event-driven design, file input/output, and menu-based application structures.
+Students also practice algorithmic thinking through recursion and sorting (Bubble Sort), explore basic networking with client-server communication, and learn to select and use appropriate Java Collection Framework structures such as ArrayList, LinkedList, and HashMap.

 ---